gperdrizet/MCP-hackathon/README.md

 ![Engineering diagram](https://github.com/gperdrizet/MCP-hackathon/blob/main/assets/engineering_diagram.jpg "engineering diagram")

+Note: this is a hackathon/demonstration project built in just a few days and still under rapid active development - not everything in the above diagram is implemented yet.
+But, we are about 70% of the way there and still have two days!

 ## The RSS MCP server

 The RSS MCP server currently exposes one tool - the calling agent can pass in a website name, URL or direct link to an RSS feed and get back information about the posts in that feed.